TCAD Editor's Corner

 Third, I will improve the gender balance and diversity of our Editorial Board.
 In the last years, a substantial effort was done to broaden the background and geographical distribution of the TCAD Editorial Board members.
 However, there is still much room for improvement, particularly on gender balance.
 In fact, at the end of the previous EiC period, a small number of Associate Editors (less than 20%) were women, and no women member is included in the advisory board, TCAD's Editor-at-Large Board.
 Therefore, one of my key priorities is to continue improving diversity and reducing the gender imbalance in the Editorial Board.

-As we make the transition of the editorial board of TCAD, I would like to express my great appreciation to the outgoing EiC, V. Narayanan and deputy-EiC C. Alpert for their dedication that has strictly made TCAD a high impact journal of our profession.
+Finally, as we transition to the new Editorial Board of TCAD, I would like to express my great appreciation to the outgoing EiC, Rajesh Gupta, for his dedication that has strictly made TCAD a truly high-impact journal of our community.
 I am also thankful to all AEs and the entire editorial team who offered their excellent services over the past years.
-H. Graeb, our former VP Publications at IEEE Council on Electronic Design Automation, has done a wonderful job of supporting TCAD for many years.
-Many thanks to S. Dailey for her decades of service as a managing editor of the journal.
-Along with our loyal readers, we will build an extraordinary TCAD community together!
+Luis M. Silveira, our former VP Publications at IEEE Council on Electronic Design Automation, has done a fantastic job supporting TCAD's development for many years.
+Many thanks to Sara Dailey for her continuous service during decades as a journal's managing editor.
+I am really grateful to be able to count on her experience in this period as EiC.
+Thanks to her, the brand new Deputy EiC, Ayse K. Coskun, that has accepted to embark on this challenge with me, and the new Editorial Board, I am convinced we will build an even stronger TCAD journal to serve our community!